smouzakitis83/Cyclistic-bike-share-analysis/README.md

 An interactive Tableau dashboard can be viewed [here](https://public.tableau.com/app/profile/stamatios.mouzakitis/viz/Bike_share_1st_dashboard/Dashboard1)

-A refinedversion of the raw data icluded with pivot tables, charts and prepared steps are can be viewed
+A refinedversion of the raw data icluded with pivot tables, charts and prepared steps are can be viewed [here]()